carlomilanesi/software-ideas/ProgLang/Expressions.md

 And the expression `&f @g` means "call `g`, passing as argument a reference to `f`.

 What should be considered is this:
-* Conceptually, calling a function is something more complex than taking the reference to that function, and so it deserve a more complex notation, like in choice 2.
+* Conceptually, calling a function is something more complex than taking the reference to that function, and so it deserves a more complex notation, like in choice 2.
 * In typical applications, calls to functions are much more common than getting references to functions, and so choice 1 is a more concise notation.
 * In many languages, the decoration to specify a function call is just the pair of parentheses enclosing the possible arguments.
 Such parentheses are anyway useful for readability, to make clear where the list of arguments ends (for prefix notation) or begins (for postfix notation).